LoreBerli/cyk/README.md

 * a *string* that will be checked for belonging in the grammar
 * *-t* as an optional argument to print on console the derivation tree

-It returns a boolean according to the belonging of the string in the grammar.
+It returns a boolean according to the belonging of the string inside the grammar.
 ## Grammar ##
 The grammar must be in ChomskyNormalForm and in the following format: